zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 9-Trade negotiations in a Fragmented Global Economy.md

 	- Come up with best practices and maybe apply them in the WTO in the wider community likes them.
 	- Present papers **f.ex**.
 #### What does the FIT Partnership do
-- Give greater weight to the trade policy concerns of small and medium- sized countries with an international focus;
+- Give greater weight to the trade policy concerns of small and medium-sized countries with an international focus;
 - Launch thematic initiatives to find joint solutions to challenges in international trade;
 - Create a platform for exchange between open economies to discuss trade and investment issues informally, in a solution-oriented manner and outside existing structures;
 - Build new alliances to jointly address trade policy uncertainty;